 Marketing teams work to create compelling content that will attract potential customers or generate awareness and buzz.
 More recently, this content has been the fuel for the marketing automation rocket designed to automatically engage prospects identified to be most interested and prioritize them for sales engagement.

-Marketing automation platforms do a great job of removing manual and repetitive tasks as well as creating a new level of visibility into the actions that take place through the buyer journey (web site visits, email campaign engagement, and collateral downloads), all with the goal of more efficient sales engagement an
+Marketing automation platforms do a great job of removing manual and repetitive tasks as well as creating a new level of visibility into the actions that take place through the buyer journey (website visits, email campaign engagement, and collateral downloads), all with the goal of more efficient sales engagement and prioritized leads.

 Sales automation is designed to make a sales team’s life easier by focusing on making the tasks that consume a salesperson’s day easier, more effective, or fully automated including contact management, forecasting, and deal status updates to name a few.
 All of this is focused on the promise of better performance, improved visibility, and more time to just “sell.”